 We all know that stress can wreak havoc on our bodies and cause all sorts of illness, but did you know that its also one of the top causes of fatigue?
 When stress hits, we tend to just power through instead of incorporating self-care activities to reduce it.
-But not addressing and dealing with that stress could be why youre so tired all the time – despite that third cup of coffee in your hand.
+There are a lot of ways to deal with stress, and some people either aren’t aware of it or believe they can power through it all.
+But not addressing and dealing with that stress could be why you’re so tired all the time – despite that third cup of coffee in your hand.

 According to HealthLine, Chronic stress may have a profound effect on your energy levels and quality of life.While you may not be able to avoid stressful situations, developing strategies for managing your stress may help prevent you from feeling completely exhausted.

 Whether your stress comes from work, social, or personal situations, there are healthy ways to reduce stress in order to boost your energy.
 An example of this is marijuana and marijuana-based products, which you can get from anywhere similar to these Las Vegas dispensaries.
 Research has shown that marijuana has a calming effect on the body, which can relieve stress.
 This is just one of many ways that can help you combat the stress you are feeling.
 Below are 10 self-care activities that can help you mitigate the damage of every day stress and start to feel more energized.

 Studies have shown that meditation can reduce cortisol levels in your body by 50%.
 Cortisol is a chemical the brain releases when it enters the fight or flight mode – aka: stress.
 Practicing meditation regularly can help keep stress at bay and allow for more energy.
 Some people find it challenging to dive right into mediation so they use cannabis from the garden remedies menu to ensure that they can enter the right mindset to get into a meditative state.
 For more prepping advice and more try these meditation tips for beginners to get started.